liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-external-list.md

 ## Overview

 External lists are lists created from a Business Catalogs Services (BCS) application.
-These are lists that appear to be SharePoint lists, but are actually backed by an external datasource.
+These lists appear to be SharePoint lists, but are actually backed by an external datasource.
 For example, you could have a list showing data from an external SQL Server or Web Service.

 ## Data Migration